Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Results

 \subsection{Bias Analysis Across Identity Dimensions}

-We compute average bias scores across gender, religion, marital status, and child count for Indo-Aryan and Dravidian languages under original prompting.
-This analysis leverages our novel bias lexicon for South Asian bias detection, exposes variation in open-ended applications, and surfaces cultural stigmas overlooked by standard toxicity evaluations.
+We compute average bias scores across gender, religion, marital status, and children for Indo-Aryan and Dravidian languages in original prompts.
+This analysis leverages our novel bias lexicon to detect South Asian bias, expose open-ended application variations, and surface overlooked cultural stigmas.